themiszamani/B2SAFE-B2STAGE-Training/06-B2SAFE-handson.md

 4 |  EUDAT/ROR |  2016-02-22 17:46:04Z  |  846/6e67a674-d98a-11e5-b634-04040a64000c
 5 |  EUDAT/PPID |  2016-02-22 17:46:04Z  |  846/6e67a674-d98a-11e5-b634-04040a64000c

-The replica contains two extra fields. *EUDAT/ROR* indicates the original file in the repository of resources. *EUDAT/PPID* contains the PID to the direct parent.
-The ROR-etntry is important to verify that the replica is indeed the same as the ROR, which has to be done by integrity checks.
+The replica contains two extra fields.
+*EUDAT/ROR* indicates the original file in the repository of resources.
+*EUDAT/PPID* contains the PID to the direct parent.

+The ROR-entry is important to verify that the replica is indeed the same as the ROR, which has to be done by integrity checks.
 Every replica, also a replica of a replica, will inherit this entry.
 The PPID entry is important to build the linked list of replicas in case replicas are further replicated to other sites.

 ### Retrieve the PIDs of the replicas
 Option 1)

 As B2SAFE admin you have access to the PIDs of the parent PID in your iCAT catalogue.

 **Exercise** If you already followed the [PID tutorial](https://github.com/chStaiger/B2SAFE-B2STAGE-Training/blob/master/0X-Working-with-PIDs_epicclient.md) write a script to fetch all PIDs of the replicas and check whether original and replica indeed have the same checksum

 Option 2)

 **Exercise** Same as in Option 1) but use the information the two iCAT catalogues and the function *ichksum*.
 Tip: you can access the data and the iCAT of bobZone like this:

 ```sh
 ils -L /bobZone/home/alice#aliceZone/DataCollection
 imeta ls -d /bobZone/home/alice#aliceZone/DataCollection/put1.txt
 ```

 **Exercise** Replicate the data from bobZone in a different collection in aliceZone, inspect the PID entries and write a script to communicate the whole linked list of PIDs to your irods useri, e.g. as a text file.